tylerwray/me/src/pages/blog/react-anti-patterns.md

 ---
 title: React Anti-Patterns
-description: Learn about some basic anti-patterns with React and how to avoid them.
+description: Am I using the right pattern?
+What will my coworkers think of this?
+Is this readable?
+Everyone asks themselves these questions at some point when learning something new.
+I've been working with React for 3 1/2 years now and these are some patterns that have come back to bite me.
+layout: ../../layouts/BlogLayout.astro
 tags:
   - react
   - reactjs